Reinforcement learning-based architecture search for quantum machine learning: Methods

+A QML model can then be obtained by training the parameters $\pmb{\theta}$ and calculating the expectation value with respect to some observable $O$ as $f(\xdata,\pmb{\theta}) = \tr\left(\rho(\xdata,\pmb{\theta})O\right)$.
+This is usually done by minimizing an appropriate loss function.
+The resulting optimized circuit can be used to derive various quantum models, such as QNNs or quantum kernel methods like QSVMs.

-A model of the form of Eq.~\eqref{eq:quantum-model-general} can be trained directly by minimizing an appropriate loss function or used as a variant of quantum pre-processing, as for example in projected quantum kernels~\cite{GilFuster_2024, Huang_2021}.
-From Eqs.~\eqref{eq:quantum-model-general}--\eqref{eq:encoding_circuits} it becomes clear that the choice of PQCs plays a defining role in the model's general architecture.
-To account for the current hardware restrictions in the NISQ regime, the set of operators $\mathcal{V}$ from which the operators $V_l$ in Eq.~\eqref{eq:encoding_circuits} are chosen is often restricted to the native gate set of a specific hardware, resulting in hardware-efficient circuits which require a minimal amount of transpilation.
+The choice of encoding circuit plays a defining role in the model's architecture.
+To account for the current hardware restrictions in the NISQ regime, the set of operators $\mathcal{V}$ from which the operators $V_l$ in Eq.~\eqref{eq:encoding_circuits} are chosen is often restricted to the native gate set of a specific hardware, resulting in hardware-efficient circuits that require a minimal amount of transpilation.

-The choice of circuit architecture profoundly impacts the properties of the resulting model.
+The circuit architecture, i.e., the choice of operators and their placement in the encoding circuit profoundly impacts the properties of the resulting model.
 For example, the expressivity of QML models is tightly connected to the circuit structure~\cite{Schuld_2021}.
-Also, certain encoding circuits in quantum kernel methods can cause the quantum kernel to resemble a classical kernel, losing potential quantum advantage~\cite{Schuld_sup_a_kernels}.
-Therefore, the choice of operators and their placement in the encoding circuit is crucially important to the overall performance of the QML model.
+Furthermore, certain encoding circuits in quantum kernel methods can cause the quantum kernel to resemble a classical kernel, losing potential quantum advantage~\cite{Schuld_sup_a_kernels}.
+Using an appropriate circuit is therefore crucially important to achieve a well performing QML model.

 Despite its importance, this aspect is often neglected.
 A notable exception where informed architecture design is used is geometric QML.
-Here symmetries in the data are reflected in the design of the circuit, resulting in models with desirable properties such as good generalization and trainability~\cite{ragone2023representation, PRXQuantum3030341, PRXQuantum4010328, Schatzki2022tfq, PRXQuantum5020328}.
-However, tailoring the encoding requires deep knowledge about the underlying properties of the dataset, which is often intractable.
+Here, symmetries in the data are reflected in the design of the circuit, resulting in models with desirable properties such as good generalization and trainability~\cite{ragone2023representation, PRXQuantum3030341, PRXQuantum4010328, Schatzki2022tfq, PRXQuantum5020328}.
+However, tailoring the encoding requires deep knowledge about the underlying properties of the data set, which is often intractable.
 For general data sets and ML problems, the choice of circuit architecture is therefore an open question which is usually not addressed beyond heuristics.
-It is desirable to create encoding circuits that are not solely reliant on hardware efficiency but also consider the model's performance on the specific problem.